TheDolentCity/jotun/src/content/docs/setting/frontier-militia-vehicles.md

 ### FL-701 Bifrost Pod

 A pod designed to drop marines from orbit onto a terrestrial surface.
-An enlarged model is used to deploy jotun and their Pilots as well.
+An enlarged model is used to deployJotun and their Pilots as well.

 ### FL-716 Spear